A 30-hour virtual program designed for new and mid-level managers.

 The Area Foundation’s Supervisory and Management Program is designed to build skills for mid-level managers and/or first-time supervisors.

-The Supervisory and Management Program uses an evidence-based curriculum developed and delivered by university faculty, Drs.
+The Area Foundation’s Supervisory and Management Program is designed to strengthen the skills of experienced mid-level managers, first-time supervisors or for anyone seeking to build their management skills.
+This valuable program uses an evidence-based curriculum developed and delivered by university faculty, Drs.
 Teresa Harrison and Mark Teachout.
+The curriculum emphasizes real-world application and includes opportunities for self-assessment, personal reflection, and peer exchange.

 Participants who meet the attendance requirements earn a certificate upon completion.